renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 export SCALER_CONFIG_SECRET=<kafka-autoscaler-config-secret-name>

 export CYCLE_SECONDS=<scaler-check-frequency e.g. 15> # Note: this should be at least 5 seconds

+export OUTPUT_SCALER_METRICS=false # If you want scaling metrics to outputted to Cloud Monitoring set this to true and ensure your scaler service account has permission to write metrics (e.g. via roles/monitoring.metricWriter).
 ```

 #### Run the Setup Script